shreyasdethe/home/_pages/projects.md

 ---
 Work in Progress

+Outline few projects with professor name and brief explanation of the project in a paragraph.

 <!---
 I have outlined my non-research projects in this page.
 My research work can be found [here](https://kc1729.github.io/research/)